 You can, however, bring in other finishes via your accents.
 (I do this!
 My fixed hardware — cabinet knobs, lighting, plumbing fixtures, etc. — is nickel throughout my house … but I have LOTS of gold accents … such as gold legs on the bench in my primary bedroom).

-The easiest way to choose hardware for your primary bathroom is to choose a ‘family of hardware’ and go with that.
+The easiest way to choose hardware for your primary bathroom is to pick a ‘family of hardware’ and stick with it.
 For example, I have the DELTA DRYDEN HARDWARE family in my primary bathroom … and we found complementary fun SQUARE CABINET KNOBS for the cabinet doors and drawers.

 The hardware and fixtures you’ll need for your primary bath include sink hardware, light fixtures, towel bars, robe hooks, shower hardware (head and knobs), and cabinet hardware.